TaleTN/IPlugExample/Readme.txt

 IPLUG EXAMPLE

-A simple tremolo audio effect plugin (AU/VST2), serving as an example for the IPlug "Tale" edition plugin framework.
+A simple tremolo audio effect plugin (AU/VST2), serving as an example for the IPlug "Tale" Edition plugin framework.

 GETTING STARTED